The Ultimate Guide to the Kanban Method & Principles

 What is Kanban?

-Kanban is a popular project management technique that advocates using visual cues to help teams track the progress of their work, with the word “kanban” originating from the Japanese term for “sign” or “visual board.”
+The word “kanban” is a Japanese term that means “sign” or “visual board.”
+In business, Kanban is a popular project management technique that advocates using visual cues to help teams track the progress of their work.
 Toyota created and utilized it as a just-in-time manufacturing scheduling tool.
 Moreover, a capitalized term known as “Kanban” is associated with the 2007 introduction of the “Kanban Method.”
-Other industries have also adapted the Kanban method to improve their efficiency.

 Kanban gives team members a clear picture of what needs to be accomplished and when.
-Having everyone on the same page reduces the risk of errors and duplication of effort.
-In addition, Kanban can help teams to identify and analyze bottlenecks in their workflow and take steps to improve efficiency.
-As a process visualization tool, its popularity is not surprising.
+In addition, Kanban can help teams identify and analyze bottlenecks in their workflow and take steps to improve efficiency.
 As a result, Kanban has become one of the most popular project management methods in recent years.

 History of Kanban

-Here are the main Kanban terms you should know.
+Before fully delving into the topic, here are the main Kanban terms you should know:

 • Kanban Board – A Kanban board is one of the essential elements of the Kanban method and serves as a visual representation of all work items.
 There should be three columns: Requested, In Progress, and Done, representing process stages.